Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Choosing the best ink pad could mean the difference between splotchy artwork and a clean presentation on all types of projects, including scrapbooks and clothing tags.
 Our evaluation focused on pad size, design, color selection, ability to re-ink, and safety.
 We also looked into auxiliary features such as case design and clearly labeled pads for easy identification.
+If you are looking for tools to boost your productivity, read on, but if you want to play items, check out the best toys games.

 After more than 6 hours of research and testing, our top pick goes to the Melissa & Doug Rainbow Inkpad.
 It delivers great transfer to paper with sturdy ink pads, coming in six kid-friendly colors.
 It is also safe to use and works well with fingerprinting and general stamping projects.
 Keep reading to learn more about the Melissa & Doug Rainbow Inkpad and six others that met our strict grading criteria.